jpdeleon/panstarrs/README.md

-# panstarrs
-querying panstarrs using panstamps for K2-C10 candidates
+# PanSTARRS downloader for kepler/K2/TESS targets using `panstamps`